 Hand-powered vessels and boats with electric motors are permitted on the 93-acre lake.
-Two launch ramps, each with kayak launch ramps, provide access to the lake.
+Two boat ramps, each with kayak launches, provide access to the lake.

 - Campground Boat Ramp: Located on the east side of the lake in the campground along Park Road #10.
 A concrete ramp accommodate larger boats and there is a floating kayak launch.

 Between Memorial Day and Labor Day, kayaks and canoes can be rented Mondays and Friday-Sunday from the beach concession.
 For more information, call (440) 647-2870.

 Findley Lake State Park Campground is large and wooded.
 It offers Full Hookup, Electric, and Non-electric sites; all are pet friendly.
 Reservations are required; they may be made up to six months in advance online or by calling (866) 644-6727.

 The park's two 18-hole disc golf courses are free to play and ranked in the top 10 in the nation.
 Bring your own equipment.